THE OUTDOOR KID HANDBOOK

 • If it's better for your route, have them bike on the sidewalk instead of the road

-• But read your local ordinance to determine the legal age ranges - where we live under 13 are allowed to but not adults
+• But read your local ordinance to determine the legal age ranges - for example in some places kids under 13 are allowed to but not adults

 • Getting to school: